Marketing91

 2. TOMS

-TOMS is a famous shoe company; it has adopted the “One for One ” strategy of ethical marketing.
-The founder Blake Mycoskie donated many shoes to children in dire need.
+TOMS is a famous shoe company that has adopted the “One for One ” ethical marketing strategy.
+The founder, Blake Mycoskie, donated many shoes to needy children.
 Donating shoes to children is very inspiring.
 TOMS is focusing all the efforts by giving shoes as well as “impact grants” to his partners in the creation of a change in 3 areas:

 • To support mental health